Abolition of Mandatory Death Penalty Act 2023: Fall of Pakatan Harapan government

 The Bill was originally expected to be tabled to the Dewan Rakyat in March 2020, but this would not be materialised as the Pakatan Harapan government would collapsed on 24 February 2020 following Sheraton Move and the resignation of the then-Prime Minister Mahathir Mohamad.
 Malaysia would also be struck by the COVID-19 pandemic and the country went into lockdown on 18 March 2020.
 Since its proposal in October 2018, the tabling of the Bill under the Pakatan Harapan government has experienced four deferment, from October 2018 to March 2019, July 2019, October 2019, and finally to March 2020.

 During Muhyiddin's term (2020-2021)

 During Muhyiddin Yasin's 17-months term as the 8th Prime Minister from his swearing in on 1 March 2020 until his resignation on 16 August 2021, no Bill relating to abolition of mandatory death penalty was ever tabled in any of the Parliament sitttings held.
-No real progress was achieved either as the then-Law Minister Takiyuddin Hassan merely on separate occasions told Parliament that the report submitted by the special committee will be presented to the Cabinet for "further consideration" and still "required further scutiny".
+No real progress was achieved either as the then-Law Minister Takiyuddin Hassan merely on separate occasions told Parliament that the report submitted by the special committee will be presented to the Cabinet for "further consideration" and still "required further scrutiny".